 - Use the proper amount of detergent.
 If you use too much detergent, it won’t rinse out thoroughly and germs will stay on.
 If you don’t use enough, your clothes won’t get thoroughly cleaned.
 Follow the instructions on the detergent packaging, but reduce the amount slightly if your washer uses soft water.

 - Disinfect.
 Chlorine bleach is the best way to kill germs, but it’s generally only safe for cotton whites.
-For colors or other garments that should not be bleached, choose a detergent that contains hydrogen peroxide.
+Hydrogen peroxide can be added to loads that should not be bleached, such as colors and other garments.
 NOTE: To determine whether or not to use bleach on a particular item, look at the garment tag.
 A plain triangle means you can use bleach; a triangle with a slash through it means it is NOT SAFE to bleach.

 - Dry all garments for at least 28 minutes.
 Germs don’t like heat, so dry at the warmest temperatures recommended on the garment label.